daniel04best/Cyclistic-Case-Study/README.md

 **Data Location and Source:**
-I used Cyclistic’s **historical trip data** to analyse and identify trends.
-The data is publicy available.
-The data is organized in 12 monthly CSV files covering historical trip data.
+I used Cyclistic’s **historical trip data** which is publicly available to analyze and understand the trends.
+The data is organized in 12 monthly CSV files which covers historical trip data.

-**Integrity:** The data is first-party data collected directly by Cyclistic ensuring reliability and accuracy for identifying patterns.
-It covers a full calendar year, allowing to analyse seasonality and includes start/end times, station names and bike types.
+**Integrity:** The data is first-party data collected directly by Cyclistic ensuring reliability and accuracy.
+It covers a year of data, allowing to analyse seasonality and includes start/end times, station names and bike types.

-Privacy: All riders’ PII (personally identifiable information) has been removed, such as connections to credit card numbers.
+**Privacy:** All riders’ PII (personally identifiable information) has been removed, such as connections to credit card numbers.
 Due to this anonymity restriction, I cannot track if a casual rider is the same person taking multiple trips or different people.

-I downloaded the **12 zip files** containing data from each month of the year 2024 through the Divvy Trip Data website (Data: [Divvy Tripdata (S3 Index)]({{ site.data_sources.divvy_link }})).
+I downloaded the **12 zip files** containing data from each month of the year 2024 through the Divvy Trip Data website (Data: [Divvy Tripdata (S3 Index)]({{ site.data_sources.divvy_link }})) and made a copy of the data, so I had a copy to be able to edit and clean.
-I created a folder on my computer named Cyclicstic_Project.
-Inside I created 01_Raw_Data and 02_Cleaned_Data so I could have an **original copy of the raw data** and use the second to edit and clean the data.

 **⚙️Process Phase**